Back to overview

 If a qualified lawyer has started the QLTS but not yet passed the multiple-choice test (MCT), they’ll have to qualify via the SQE route as the final MCT has already taken place.

-If they’ve passed the MCT, they can continue to complete their QLTS qualification by taking the SQE2 assessment during 2023.
-They will not be required to sit SQE1 and will have three attempts to pass SQE2 to qualify via QLTS.
-Once they’ve passed SQE2, they must meet the SRA’s requirements and apply for admission to the Roll of Solicitors by 31 March 2024 (inclusive).
-The final opportunity to take the assessment will be in October 2023.
-Otherwise, they’ll have to qualify via the SQE route.
+If they’d already passed the MCT, they would have needed to complete their QLTS qualification by taking the SQE2 assessment during 2023.
+The final opportunity to take the SQE2 assessment for those qualifying this way was in October 2023.
+If they passed the SQE2, they must then meet the SRA’s requirements and apply for admission to the roll of solicitors by 31 March 2024 (inclusive).
+Otherwise, they’ll have to qualify via the SQE route – this also applies to those who failed the SQE2 assessment (results were released on 20 February 2024).

 More information on the SQE can be found via LCN’s SQE hub.